Importance-Based Token Merging for Efficient Image and Video Generation

 Method

 Overview.
 We propose an importance-based token merging method.
-The importance of each token is determined by the magnitude of classifier-free guidance.
+The importance of each token can be determined by the magnitude of classifier-free guidance.
 These scores, visualized with colors ranging from light to dark (indicating less to more important tokens), are used to construct a pool of important tokens.
 We randomly select a set of destination (dst) tokens from this pool and the remaining important tokens become source (src) tokens.
 Bipartite soft matching is then performed between the dst tokens and src tokens. src tokens without a suitable match are considered independent tokens (ind.).
 All other src tokens and unimportant tokens are merged with the destination tokens for subsequent computational steps.

 Results